The Best Motivational Podcasts

 How To Fail

-While failing is something that can be discouraging and disheartening at first, it can also become fuel for motivation.
-How To Fail is all about failure- but it still helps to teach you about succeeding in the end.
+While failing can be discouraging and disheartening at first, it can also become fuel for motivation.
+How To Fail is all about failure, but it teaches you about succeeding in the end.
 The path to achievement is not always easy, and failure is something everyone experiences in their life, even if it isn’t easy to admit or accept it.
-Journalist and author Elizabeth Day’s podcast aims to discuss failing and how we cope with it, with interviews with people including Dame Kelly Homes and Phoebe Waller-Bridge about how they managed to overcome failures, learn from them, and then succeed.
+Journalist and author Elizabeth Day’s podcast aims to discuss failure and how we cope with it through interviews with people, including Dame Kelly Holmes and Phoebe Waller-Bridge, about how they managed to overcome failures, learn from them, and ultimately succeed.

 The Happiness Lab